CRAWlab/RoboBoat-2021/docs/README.md

   - Add Ms. Yasmeen Qudsi
-      - Write about how Yasmeen has repeaditly gone out of her way to make sure this team is taken care of to make sure this team becomes a success!
+      - Write about how Yasmeen has repeatedly gone out of her way to make sure this team is taken care of to make sure this team becomes a success!
           - This includes how she helped teach us to solder, helped water-jet four parts for us, given us some tricks and trades for making sure we are doing the correct "things" with electronics.
       - Is this appropriate to use?
         - [Ms. Qudsi - Louisiana Introduction Page](https://mechanical.louisiana.edu/node/163)